 As cute as our kids are, sometimes, when they cause so much clutter and mess, it can send us to the brink of insanity.
 The fact is that any child knows how to create a mess that it’s almost like a hurricane has whipped through your home.
-So it’s important to understand how we can minimise this mess.
+So it’s important to understand how we can minimise this mess as this can help minimise trips and falls in the home.
 How can we make our homes simpler and also incorporate the right things to minimise mess throughout the home?

 Buy Fewer Items, but Make Sure They’re the Most Important